Batasan station

-Batasan station is an under-construction Manila Metro Rail Transit (MRT) station situated on Line 7 located in Batasan Hills, Quezon City, Philippines.
-It is near the Sandiganbayan Centennial Building, Public Attorneys Office Building, Batasan TODA Terminal, the Commission on Audit Complex and the Batasan Pambansa Complex.
+Batasan station is an under-construction Metro Rail Transit (MRT) station located on the MRT Line 7 (MRT-7) system in Batasan Hills, Quezon City, Philippines.
+It is near the Sandiganbayan Centennial Building, Public Attorney's Office Building, Batasan TODA Terminal, the Commission on Audit Complex and the Batasan Pambansa Complex.
 It is the ninth station for trains headed towards the North Triangle Common Station and the sixth station for trains headed to San Jose del Monte.

 History

 Batasan station is part of the MRT Line 7, which was proposed initially in 2004.
 The line was supposed to begin its construction in 2005 with a target opening date in 2007.
 However, construction did not start until 2017, a decade after its target opening date.
 Groundbreaking of the station began on October 7, 2017, with a simple ceremony being held before the concrete pouring for the station's bored pile foundations.

 The official working name of the station during the design phase is Station 6.
 It is also known by another previous working name: South Batasan.
 It was named so because it is located at the southern end of Batasan Road while Manggahan station was previously called as North Batasan.

 As of 31 January 2023, the project is 66.07% complete; the station's construction is to be finished by June of the same year.

+During the southwest monsoon rains of July 2025, the station was flagged by the Metro Manila Development Authority as a possible contributor to the severe flooding along Commonwealth Avenue area, citing obstructions from its columns, footing wall, and manhole over drainage culverts.
+However, MRT-7 Project Management Office denied this, asserting that all station structures were built outside drainage lines based on approved plans, and blamed the flooding on clogged drains caused by plastic waste and debris.